 Ask for help as needed.

 Help yourself grow

-Bassey is a lifestyle consultant and a recovery coach.
-She has two decades of experience in mental health and addiction recovery, holds NYS social work license, and currently in private practice.
+Bassey is a lifestyle consultant and a health/recovery coach.
+She has two decades of mental health and addiction recovery experience, holds NYS social work license, and is currently in private practice.
 She enjoys organizing and writing.